Buffes/Buffes/README.md

 Edvin

-Master's student of High Performance Computer Systems at Chalmers University of Technology.
+MsC in High Performance Computer Systems from Chalmers University of Technology.

 <!---
 Buffes/Buffes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.